krahets/hello-algo/docs-en/chapter_stack_and_queue/queue.md

     <div style="height: 549px; width: 100%;"><iframe class="pythontutor-iframe" src="https://pythontutor.com/iframe-embed.html#code=class%20ArrayQueue%3A%0A%20%20%20%20%22%22%22%E5%9F%BA%E4%BA%8E%E7%8E%AF%E5%BD%A2%E6%95%B0%E7%BB%84%E5%AE%9E%E7%8E%B0%E7%9A%84%E9%98%9F%E5%88%97%22%22%22%0A%0A%20%20%20%20def%20__init__%28self,%20size%3A%20int%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%9E%84%E9%80%A0%E6%96%B9%E6%B3%95%22%22%22%0A%20%20%20%20%20%20%20%20self._nums%3A%20list%5Bint%5D%20%3D%20%5B0%5D%20*%20size%20%20%23%20%E7%94%A8%E4%BA%8E%E5%AD%98%E5%82%A8%E9%98%9F%E5%88%97%E5%85%83%E7%B4%A0%E7%9A%84%E6%95%B0%E7%BB%84%0A%20%20%20%20%20%20%20%20self._front%3A%20int%20%3D%200%20%20%23%20%E9%98%9F%E9%A6%96%E6%8C%87%E9%92%88%EF%BC%8C%E6%8C%87%E5%90%91%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%0A%20%20%20%20%20%20%20%20self._size%3A%20int%20%3D%200%20%20%23%20%E9%98%9F%E5%88%97%E9%95%BF%E5%BA%A6%0A%0A%20%20%20%20def%20capacity%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%8E%B7%E5%8F%96%E9%98%9F%E5%88%97%E7%9A%84%E5%AE%B9%E9%87%8F%22%22%22%0A%20%20%20%20%20%20%20%20return%20len%28self._nums%29%0A%0A%20%20%20%20def%20size%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%8E%B7%E5%8F%96%E9%98%9F%E5%88%97%E7%9A%84%E9%95%BF%E5%BA%A6%22%22%22%0A%20%20%20%20%20%20%20%20return%20self._size%0A%0A%20%20%20%20def%20is_empty%28self%29%20-%3E%20bool%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%88%A4%E6%96%AD%E9%98%9F%E5%88%97%E6%98%AF%E5%90%A6%E4%B8%BA%E7%A9%BA%22%22%22%0A%20%20%20%20%20%20%20%20return%20self._size%20%3D%3D%200%0A%0A%20%20%20%20def%20push%28self,%20num%3A%20int%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%85%A5%E9%98%9F%22%22%22%0A%20%20%20%20%20%20%20%20if%20self._size%20%3D%3D%20self.capacity%28%29%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20raise%20IndexError%28%22%E9%98%9F%E5%88%97%E5%B7%B2%E6%BB%A1%22%29%0A%20%20%20%20%20%20%20%20%23%20%E8%AE%A1%E7%AE%97%E9%98%9F%E5%B0%BE%E6%8C%87%E9%92%88%EF%BC%8C%E6%8C%87%E5%90%91%E9%98%9F%E5%B0%BE%E7%B4%A2%E5%BC%95%20%2B%201%0A%20%20%20%20%20%20%20%20%23%20%E9%80%9A%E8%BF%87%E5%8F%96%E4%BD%99%E6%93%8D%E4%BD%9C%E5%AE%9E%E7%8E%B0%20rear%20%E8%B6%8A%E8%BF%87%E6%95%B0%E7%BB%84%E5%B0%BE%E9%83%A8%E5%90%8E%E5%9B%9E%E5%88%B0%E5%A4%B4%E9%83%A8%0A%20%20%20%20%20%20%20%20rear%3A%20int%20%3D%20%28self._front%20%2B%20self._size%29%20%25%20self.capacity%28%29%0A%20%20%20%20%20%20%20%20%23%20%E5%B0%86%20num%20%E6%B7%BB%E5%8A%A0%E8%87%B3%E9%98%9F%E5%B0%BE%0A%20%20%20%20%20%20%20%20self._nums%5Brear%5D%20%3D%20num%0A%20%20%20%20%20%20%20%20self._size%20%2B%3D%201%0A%0A%20%20%20%20def%20pop%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%87%BA%E9%98%9F%22%22%22%0A%20%20%20%20%20%20%20%20num%3A%20int%20%3D%20self.peek%28%29%0A%20%20%20%20%20%20%20%20%23%20%E9%98%9F%E9%A6%96%E6%8C%87%E9%92%88%E5%90%91%E5%90%8E%E7%A7%BB%E5%8A%A8%E4%B8%80%E4%BD%8D%EF%BC%8C%E8%8B%A5%E8%B6%8A%E8%BF%87%E5%B0%BE%E9%83%A8%EF%BC%8C%E5%88%99%E8%BF%94%E5%9B%9E%E5%88%B0%E6%95%B0%E7%BB%84%E5%A4%B4%E9%83%A8%0A%20%20%20%20%20%20%20%20self._front%20%3D%20%28self._front%20%2B%201%29%20%25%20self.capacity%28%29%0A%20%20%20%20%20%20%20%20self._size%20-%3D%201%0A%20%20%20%20%20%20%20%20return%20num%0A%0A%20%20%20%20def%20peek%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%AE%BF%E9%97%AE%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%22%22%22%0A%20%20%20%20%20%20%20%20if%20self.is_empty%28%29%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20raise%20IndexError%28%22%E9%98%9F%E5%88%97%E4%B8%BA%E7%A9%BA%22%29%0A%20%20%20%20%20%20%20%20return%20self._nums%5Bself._front%5D%0A%0A%20%20%20%20def%20to_list%28self%29%20-%3E%20list%5Bint%5D%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%BF%94%E5%9B%9E%E5%88%97%E8%A1%A8%E7%94%A8%E4%BA%8E%E6%89%93%E5%8D%B0%22%22%22%0A%20%20%20%20%20%20%20%20res%20%3D%20%5B0%5D%20*%20self.size%28%29%0A%20%20%20%20%20%20%20%20j%3A%20int%20%3D%20self._front%0A%20%20%20%20%20%20%20%20for%20i%20in%20range%28self.size%28%29%29%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20res%5Bi%5D%20%3D%20self._nums%5B%28j%20%25%20self.capacity%28%29%29%5D%0A%20%20%20%20%20%20%20%20%20%20%20%20j%20%2B%3D%201%0A%20%20%20%20%20%20%20%20return%20res%0A%0A%0A%22%22%22Driver%20Code%22%22%22%0Aif%20__name__%20%3D%3D%20%22__main__%22%3A%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%E9%98%9F%E5%88%97%0A%20%20%20%20queue%20%3D%20ArrayQueue%2810%29%0A%0A%20%20%20%20%23%20%E5%85%83%E7%B4%A0%E5%85%A5%E9%98%9F%0A%20%20%20%20queue.push%281%29%0A%20%20%20%20queue.push%283%29%0A%20%20%20%20queue.push%282%29%0A%20%20%20%20queue.push%285%29%0A%20%20%20%20queue.push%284%29%0A%0A%20%20%20%20%23%20%E8%AE%BF%E9%97%AE%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%0A%20%20%20%20peek%20%3D%20queue.peek%28%29%0A%20%20%20%20print%28%22%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%20peek%20%3D%22,%20peek%29%0A%0A%20%20%20%20%23%20%E5%85%83%E7%B4%A0%E5%87%BA%E9%98%9F%0A%20%20%20%20pop%20%3D%20queue.pop%28%29%0A%20%20%20%20print%28%22%E5%87%BA%E9%98%9F%E5%85%83%E7%B4%A0%20pop%20%3D%22,%20pop%29%0A%0A%20%20%20%20%23%20%E8%8E%B7%E5%8F%96%E9%98%9F%E5%88%97%E7%9A%84%E9%95%BF%E5%BA%A6%0A%20%20%20%20size%20%3D%20queue.size%28%29%0A%20%20%20%20print%28%22%E9%98%9F%E5%88%97%E9%95%BF%E5%BA%A6%20size%20%3D%22,%20size%29%0A%0A%20%20%20%20%23%20%E5%88%A4%E6%96%AD%E9%98%9F%E5%88%97%E6%98%AF%E5%90%A6%E4%B8%BA%E7%A9%BA%0A%20%20%20%20is_empty%20%3D%20queue.is_empty%28%29%0A%20%20%20%20print%28%22%E9%98%9F%E5%88%97%E6%98%AF%E5%90%A6%E4%B8%BA%E7%A9%BA%20%3D%22,%20is_empty%29&codeDivHeight=472&codeDivWidth=350&cumulative=false&curInstr=3&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe></div>
     <div style="margin-top: 5px;"><a href="https://pythontutor.com/iframe-embed.html#code=class%20ArrayQueue%3A%0A%20%20%20%20%22%22%22%E5%9F%BA%E4%BA%8E%E7%8E%AF%E5%BD%A2%E6%95%B0%E7%BB%84%E5%AE%9E%E7%8E%B0%E7%9A%84%E9%98%9F%E5%88%97%22%22%22%0A%0A%20%20%20%20def%20__init__%28self,%20size%3A%20int%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%9E%84%E9%80%A0%E6%96%B9%E6%B3%95%22%22%22%0A%20%20%20%20%20%20%20%20self._nums%3A%20list%5Bint%5D%20%3D%20%5B0%5D%20*%20size%20%20%23%20%E7%94%A8%E4%BA%8E%E5%AD%98%E5%82%A8%E9%98%9F%E5%88%97%E5%85%83%E7%B4%A0%E7%9A%84%E6%95%B0%E7%BB%84%0A%20%20%20%20%20%20%20%20self._front%3A%20int%20%3D%200%20%20%23%20%E9%98%9F%E9%A6%96%E6%8C%87%E9%92%88%EF%BC%8C%E6%8C%87%E5%90%91%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%0A%20%20%20%20%20%20%20%20self._size%3A%20int%20%3D%200%20%20%23%20%E9%98%9F%E5%88%97%E9%95%BF%E5%BA%A6%0A%0A%20%20%20%20def%20capacity%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%8E%B7%E5%8F%96%E9%98%9F%E5%88%97%E7%9A%84%E5%AE%B9%E9%87%8F%22%22%22%0A%20%20%20%20%20%20%20%20return%20len%28self._nums%29%0A%0A%20%20%20%20def%20size%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%8E%B7%E5%8F%96%E9%98%9F%E5%88%97%E7%9A%84%E9%95%BF%E5%BA%A6%22%22%22%0A%20%20%20%20%20%20%20%20return%20self._size%0A%0A%20%20%20%20def%20is_empty%28self%29%20-%3E%20bool%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%88%A4%E6%96%AD%E9%98%9F%E5%88%97%E6%98%AF%E5%90%A6%E4%B8%BA%E7%A9%BA%22%22%22%0A%20%20%20%20%20%20%20%20return%20self._size%20%3D%3D%200%0A%0A%20%20%20%20def%20push%28self,%20num%3A%20int%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%85%A5%E9%98%9F%22%22%22%0A%20%20%20%20%20%20%20%20if%20self._size%20%3D%3D%20self.capacity%28%29%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20raise%20IndexError%28%22%E9%98%9F%E5%88%97%E5%B7%B2%E6%BB%A1%22%29%0A%20%20%20%20%20%20%20%20%23%20%E8%AE%A1%E7%AE%97%E9%98%9F%E5%B0%BE%E6%8C%87%E9%92%88%EF%BC%8C%E6%8C%87%E5%90%91%E9%98%9F%E5%B0%BE%E7%B4%A2%E5%BC%95%20%2B%201%0A%20%20%20%20%20%20%20%20%23%20%E9%80%9A%E8%BF%87%E5%8F%96%E4%BD%99%E6%93%8D%E4%BD%9C%E5%AE%9E%E7%8E%B0%20rear%20%E8%B6%8A%E8%BF%87%E6%95%B0%E7%BB%84%E5%B0%BE%E9%83%A8%E5%90%8E%E5%9B%9E%E5%88%B0%E5%A4%B4%E9%83%A8%0A%20%20%20%20%20%20%20%20rear%3A%20int%20%3D%20%28self._front%20%2B%20self._size%29%20%25%20self.capacity%28%29%0A%20%20%20%20%20%20%20%20%23%20%E5%B0%86%20num%20%E6%B7%BB%E5%8A%A0%E8%87%B3%E9%98%9F%E5%B0%BE%0A%20%20%20%20%20%20%20%20self._nums%5Brear%5D%20%3D%20num%0A%20%20%20%20%20%20%20%20self._size%20%2B%3D%201%0A%0A%20%20%20%20def%20pop%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%87%BA%E9%98%9F%22%22%22%0A%20%20%20%20%20%20%20%20num%3A%20int%20%3D%20self.peek%28%29%0A%20%20%20%20%20%20%20%20%23%20%E9%98%9F%E9%A6%96%E6%8C%87%E9%92%88%E5%90%91%E5%90%8E%E7%A7%BB%E5%8A%A8%E4%B8%80%E4%BD%8D%EF%BC%8C%E8%8B%A5%E8%B6%8A%E8%BF%87%E5%B0%BE%E9%83%A8%EF%BC%8C%E5%88%99%E8%BF%94%E5%9B%9E%E5%88%B0%E6%95%B0%E7%BB%84%E5%A4%B4%E9%83%A8%0A%20%20%20%20%20%20%20%20self._front%20%3D%20%28self._front%20%2B%201%29%20%25%20self.capacity%28%29%0A%20%20%20%20%20%20%20%20self._size%20-%3D%201%0A%20%20%20%20%20%20%20%20return%20num%0A%0A%20%20%20%20def%20peek%28self%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%AE%BF%E9%97%AE%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%22%22%22%0A%20%20%20%20%20%20%20%20if%20self.is_empty%28%29%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20raise%20IndexError%28%22%E9%98%9F%E5%88%97%E4%B8%BA%E7%A9%BA%22%29%0A%20%20%20%20%20%20%20%20return%20self._nums%5Bself._front%5D%0A%0A%20%20%20%20def%20to_list%28self%29%20-%3E%20list%5Bint%5D%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%BF%94%E5%9B%9E%E5%88%97%E8%A1%A8%E7%94%A8%E4%BA%8E%E6%89%93%E5%8D%B0%22%22%22%0A%20%20%20%20%20%20%20%20res%20%3D%20%5B0%5D%20*%20self.size%28%29%0A%20%20%20%20%20%20%20%20j%3A%20int%20%3D%20self._front%0A%20%20%20%20%20%20%20%20for%20i%20in%20range%28self.size%28%29%29%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20res%5Bi%5D%20%3D%20self._nums%5B%28j%20%25%20self.capacity%28%29%29%5D%0A%20%20%20%20%20%20%20%20%20%20%20%20j%20%2B%3D%201%0A%20%20%20%20%20%20%20%20return%20res%0A%0A%0A%22%22%22Driver%20Code%22%22%22%0Aif%20__name__%20%3D%3D%20%22__main__%22%3A%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%E9%98%9F%E5%88%97%0A%20%20%20%20queue%20%3D%20ArrayQueue%2810%29%0A%0A%20%20%20%20%23%20%E5%85%83%E7%B4%A0%E5%85%A5%E9%98%9F%0A%20%20%20%20queue.push%281%29%0A%20%20%20%20queue.push%283%29%0A%20%20%20%20queue.push%282%29%0A%20%20%20%20queue.push%285%29%0A%20%20%20%20queue.push%284%29%0A%0A%20%20%20%20%23%20%E8%AE%BF%E9%97%AE%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%0A%20%20%20%20peek%20%3D%20queue.peek%28%29%0A%20%20%20%20print%28%22%E9%98%9F%E9%A6%96%E5%85%83%E7%B4%A0%20peek%20%3D%22,%20peek%29%0A%0A%20%20%20%20%23%20%E5%85%83%E7%B4%A0%E5%87%BA%E9%98%9F%0A%20%20%20%20pop%20%3D%20queue.pop%28%29%0A%20%20%20%20print%28%22%E5%87%BA%E9%98%9F%E5%85%83%E7%B4%A0%20pop%20%3D%22,%20pop%29%0A%0A%20%20%20%20%23%20%E8%8E%B7%E5%8F%96%E9%98%9F%E5%88%97%E7%9A%84%E9%95%BF%E5%BA%A6%0A%20%20%20%20size%20%3D%20queue.size%28%29%0A%20%20%20%20print%28%22%E9%98%9F%E5%88%97%E9%95%BF%E5%BA%A6%20size%20%3D%22,%20size%29%0A%0A%20%20%20%20%23%20%E5%88%A4%E6%96%AD%E9%98%9F%E5%88%97%E6%98%AF%E5%90%A6%E4%B8%BA%E7%A9%BA%0A%20%20%20%20is_empty%20%3D%20queue.is_empty%28%29%0A%20%20%20%20print%28%22%E9%98%9F%E5%88%97%E6%98%AF%E5%90%A6%E4%B8%BA%E7%A9%BA%20%3D%22,%20is_empty%29&codeDivHeight=800&codeDivWidth=600&cumulative=false&curInstr=3&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false" target="_blank" rel="noopener noreferrer">Full Screen ></a></div>

-The above implementation of the queue still has limitations: its length is fixed.
+The above implementation of the queue still has its limitations: its length is fixed.
 However, this issue is not difficult to resolve.
-We can replace the array with a dynamic array to introduce an expansion mechanism.
+We can replace the array with a dynamic array that can expand itself if needed.
 Interested readers can try to implement this themselves.

 The comparison of the two implementations is consistent with that of the stack and is not repeated here.